Generative APIs FAQ

 Overview

-What are Scaleway Generative APIs?
+What is Scaleway Generative APIs - Serverless?

 To get started, explore the Generative APIs Playground in the Scaleway console.
 For application integration, refer to our Quickstart guide, which provides step-by-step instructions on accessing, configuring, and using a Generative APIs endpoint.